Skip to main content

 Python Quick Start

-This document introduces the process of manually containerizing a Python application from scratch and deploying it to CloudBase Cloud Hosting.
-The project uses flask as the web framework and gunicorn as the WSGI server for the production environment.
+This document describes the process of manually containerizing a Python application from the ground up and deploying it to CloudBase Cloud Run.
+The project uses flask as the application runtime framework and employs gunicorn as the WSGI server for the production environment.

 Sample code: